HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 your `LABEL_STUDIO_HOST` variable, for example `http://192.168.1.36:8080` if Label Studio is running on port 8080.

-Run the command `docker compse up --build` to build the container and run it locally.
+Run the command `docker compose up --build` to build the container and run it locally.

 ### Setting up the Backend Manually